Skip to main content

 Grow

 Strategy 1.
-Develop a five-year Strategic Enrollment Management Plan using an equity-informed approach to identify specific enrollment goals for recruitment and retention, including persistence and graduation rates, by the end of 2024-25.
+Develop a five-year Strategic Enrollment Management Plan guided by Vision 4040 using an equity-informed approach to identify specific enrollment goals for recruitment and retention, including persistence, completion, and graduation rates.

 Strategy 2.
 Establish SUNY Oswego as the global and international student education leader within SUNY.

-Goal 3: Position the University uniquely as a place for hands-on, active, and experiential learning both inside the classroom and beyond.
+Grow Goal 3: Affirm and expand the University uniquely as a place for hands-on, active, and experiential learning both inside the classroom and beyond.

 Strategy 2.
 Prepare civically active and career-ready students with necessary competencies and resilience to succeed in an ever-changing environment and find meaningful and fulfilling careers.